itsAnyTime/Exercises/Exercises/sass_helpers/README.md

 ### 4. Triangle

 Let's create a mixin what creates a triangle with only css!
-I should be able to use it like so:
+It should be able to use it like so:

 ```scss
 .triangle {